vladfeigin/llm-agents-evaluation/README.md

 Incorporate automatic evaluation into your project.
 The implementation depends on your flow.
 For conversational flows, another advanced model is typically needed for evaluation, the judge model.
-The project in this repo uses the [Azure Evaluation SDK](https://learn.microsoft.com/en-us/azure/ai-studio/how-to/develop/evaluate-sdk) and [Azure AI Foundry Evaluator Library](http://ai.azure.com/), which offers ready prompts specifically designed for evaluations.
+The project in this repo uses the [Azure Evaluation SDK](https://learn.microsoft.com/en-us/azure/ai-studio/how-to/develop/evaluate-sdk) and [Azure AI Foundry Evaluator Library](http://ai.azure.com/), which offers ready to use prompts, specifically designed for evaluations.
 Integrate automatic evaluations into your CI/CD pipeline.
-Fail the build if metrics drop below predefined quality thresholds.
+Make the build fail, if metrics drop below predefined quality thresholds.

 #### Running Evaluations

 Run evalations during development and in CI/CD.
-In this project, we use the [Azure AI Foundry Prompt Flow SDK](https://github.com/microsoft/promptflow) to run automatic evaluations on the evaluation data set.
+In this project, we use the [Azure AI Foundry Prompt Flow SDK](https://github.com/microsoft/promptflow) to run automatic evaluations on the evaluation dataset.

 #### Monitoring